-Therapy and counseling includes individual 1 hour sessions, once a week, led by a LPC therapist.
-Individual treatment includes EMDR (Eye Movement Desensitization and Reprocessing) –originally designed to alleviate distress associated with traumatic memories.
+Therapy and counseling include individual 1-hour sessions, once a week, led by a LPC therapist.
+Individual treatment includes EMDR (Eye Movement Desensitization and Reprocessing) –originally designed to alleviate the distress associated with traumatic memories.
 It is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences…and helps activate their natural healing processes.
 (EMDR.com)

 Group counseling occurs 2 times a week.

 Family therapy includes an intensive 2-3 day session during a boy’s stay at Whetstone with our licensed therapist.

 The 285 acre ranch in the Ozarks, offers an Adventure Week each year, as well as hands-on classes on topics like Winter Survival, Summer Survival, Fishing, Orienteering, Campfire Cooking, Shelter-Building, Knot-tying, and Disaster Readiness, and more.
 Strength training program with running, team and individual sports such as basketball, football, whiffle ball, golf, ultimate frisbee, can-jam, swimming, and disc-golf, and more.